Amet13/ODYSSEY/Documentation/DEVELOPMENT.md

 ## 🐞 Debugging & Troubleshooting

-- **Debug Window:** Essential for development and support.
-Use it to monitor automation and diagnose issues.
+- **Browser Window:** Optional for development and support.
+By default, automation runs invisibly.
+All advanced settings (including browser window controls) are only available in God Mode.
+Enable "Show browser window" in God Mode Advanced Settings to monitor automation and diagnose issues.
 - **Logs:** All logs use `os.log` with emoji indicators.
 Sensitive data is masked or marked as private.
 - **Console.app:** View logs by searching for `ODYSSEY` or `com.odyssey.app`.
 - **Error Handling:** All errors are logged with context and user-friendly messages are shown in the UI.